Hornbill-Docs/data-imports-guide/data-imports-guide/assets/authentication.md

 * Give the KeySafe key a Title.
 * Optionally add a Description.
 * Populate the following fields on the form:
-  * `API Key Name` - The username for the API Key associated with a user account that has permissions to fetch assets.
+  * `API Key Name` - The username for the API Key associated with a user account that has permission to fetch assets.
-  * `API Key` -  An API Key associated with a user account that has permissions to fetch assets.
+  * `API Key` -  An API Key associated with a user account that has permission to fetch assets``.
   * `API Endpoint` - The API Endpoint for your Cerero account.
 * Click `Create Key`.

 ### Key Type - Cynerio

-Keys of this type require a Cynerio API Key to be created against a user account that has permissions to fetch assets before the details can be stored in KeySafe, and eventually be used by the Asset Import Utility.
+Keys of this type require a Cynerio API Key to be created against a user account that has permission to fetch assets before the details can be stored in KeySafe, and eventually be used by the Asset Import Utility.

 * In Hornbill, navigate to `Configuration` > `Platform Configuration` > `KeySafe`.
 * Click `+ Create New Key`.